 Part 5: The definition of primitive recursion

 Gödel’s reason for introducing primitive recursion is that any number-theoretic relation that can be shown to be primitive recursive is a relation which can always be proved either correct or incorrect by a simple mechanical procedure.
 This property is used as a key part of the proof sketch for Gödel’s Proposition V.

-This part deals with the remainder of the key relations/functions used in the proof
+This part deals with the remainder of the key relations/

 Using the previously defined relations, this proposition asserts that a certain relationship exists between every primitive recursive relation and a Gödel number that corresponds to that relation.
 The proposition includes the claim that propositions of the formal system can make logically valid propositions about propositions of the formal system itself, by way of Gödel numbering.

 This is the assertion that there is a certain formula of the formal system P that the formal system cannot prove to be correct or incorrect, and yet it is a statement that must be either ‘true’ or ‘false’.
 This guide does not deal with this proposition nor any part of the paper past this point.